Bhim Bahadur Rawal

-On 18 July 2021, he had resigned as member of parliament stating he wanted to leave active politics.
-Still he took his resignation back which is his usual practice to keep sympathy of people continuously.

 Personal life

 Rawal was born in Achham district, Nepal.
 He has a wife and two sons.
-He obtained both master's and bachelor's degrees from the Tribhuwan University and in the 1980s became a lawyer who specialized in legal awareness for the Nepal Bar Association.
+He obtained both master's and bachelor's degree from the Tribhuwan University and in the 1980s became a lawyer, specialized in legal awareness for the Nepal Bar Association.
 He has done PhD on Political Violence and the Maoist Insurgency in Nepal.

 Political career

 Rawal began his political career when he began serving as Jhalanath Khanal's adviser in 1990.
 From 1992 to 1993 he served on the United Nations's Cambodian elections panel and later allied himself with Madhav Kumar Nepal.
 In 1994 he was elected into Parliament following by being its Minister for Commerce, Tourism and Civil Aviation till 1995.
 From 1998 to 1999 he served the same positions for second term and also was Minister of Science and Technology.
 In April 2008 he was Proportional representative of the 2nd Nepalese Constituent Assembly.

 In 2009 he spoke at the Millennium Development Goals' meeting about least developed countries.
 After the meeting he addressed the Third UN Private Sector Forum regarding poverty and hunger and urged the government and various private sectors to work together in order to form economy's synergy.

 In 2014 it was reported that he was injured in a Sharma Oli attack on a campaign trail at a Seti-Kathmandu liaison committee.